getseline/seline-js/packages/seline-web/README.md

   This works similarly to **skipPatterns**, but instead of skipping routes, it masks them and _tracks_ the masked value.
 Ideal if you want to mask routes with private IDs, like **/customer/\*/order/\***.

+- **cookieOnIdentify** - If you're using **setUser** to track your authorized users, you can set cookieOnIdentify to true to automatically set an ID to visitor's browser as a _first-party_ cookie when you identify them.
+This ID will be used to track the user's activity across different sessions.
+- **cookie** - Set an ID to all visitors as a _first-party_ cookie.
+This ID will be used to track the user's activity across different sessions.

 #### page